 Assuming his Asana, keeping his body erect, mind alert and at ease, with his eyes fixed on the tip of the nose, teeth not touching the other row of teeth, tongue fixed to the palate, with his head slightly inclined downwards, with his hands in Chin-mudra, one should begin Pranayama.

 Expiration, Inspiration, Retention, and expiration are the four processes of Pranayama.

 He should press the right nostril with the right thumb and gradually exhale through the left nostril.
-Then inhale through the left nostril for sixteen matras, retain for a count of sixty-four Matras and exhale through the right nostril for thirty-two matras.
-The process should be repeated again and again in the reverse and direct order.
+Then inhale through the left nostril for sixteen matras, retain for a count of sixty-four Matras, and exhale through the right nostril for thirty-two matras.
+The process should be repeated again and again in reverse and direct order.
 That means after exhaling through the right nostril, he should inhale through the same nostril and repeat the process.